mkaic/square-noodles/README.md

 I'm fully open to pull requests if anyone wants to submit them.
 I'm sure my code could be optimized considerably and there are still several missing features I plan to add.

 ## License
 This code is made available under the [GNU GPL 3.0 License](https://www.gnu.org/licenses/gpl-3.0.txt).
-This is the very permissive open-source software license that all Blender addons are required to have.
+This is a very permissive open-source software license that allows you to more-or-less do whatever you like with this code.